 According to records kept at the U.S. Naval Hospital Unit at Bilibid Prison, Wando was admitted on June 19, 1942.
 Being that he was unfit to work, he remained at the prison, his name was still on the roster at the hospital during October 1942, showing he was assigned to Ward 9.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 The tooth, Number 32, was removed on January 11, 1944.
 He received sulfathiazole, but because of a drop in white blood cells, the treatment was stopped.
 The doctors at the prison gave him three blood transfusions in an attempt to save his life.
 Wando showed signs of improvement from February 10 to February 21.

 Chaplain Perry O. Wilcox kept a diary in the diary for February 16, 1944, he wrote, “Wando A. Hart made a profession of faith last night.
 I baptized him at this bed tonight.
 He was born 15 November 1913, to Robert Wayne Hart and Virgie McDaniel, his wife at Woodville, Florida, who is now living in Sparks, Georgia.
-Hart has his left foot amputated due to a wound received in action on Bataan (The amputation is entirely healed, but he is suffering from a very mysterious disease which greatly puzzled the doctors and some days it seemed as though there are no hopes for him, and then he would strangely rally and seemed to be amazingly improved only to once more sink down very low.”
+Hart has his left foot amputated due to a wound received in action on Bataan (The amputation is entirely healed, but he is suffering from a very mysterious disease which greatly puzzled the doctors, and some days it seemed as though there are no hopes for him, and then he would strangely rally and seemed to be amazingly improved only to once more sink down very low.”

 On February 22, Wando was reported to have a fever of 105º and was given another blood transfusion.
 The next day his fever rose to 107º and he became mentally confused.
 The medical staff reported that Wando developed jaundice.
 It also was recorded that he became weaker and mentally confused.
 Chaplain Wilcox wrote on this day, “Hart worse today.”

-On February 23 he wrote, “Hart very bad.
+On February 23 Wilcox wrote, “Hart very bad.
 He is a mystery to the doctors and seems to lack the capacity to make blood.
 He had seven transfusions.
 Dr.(James D.) Boone (USN) is with him constantly.”
 He said on February 24, “Hart better today.” and the next day he wrote, “Hart better; Dr. (Donald H.) Smith says he never saw a case like it.”On February 27, his entry said, “Hart very low but recognized me.
 Yesterday, he was not rational.

 Zoeth Skinner recorded that Pvt.
 Wando A. Hart died from blood poisoning on March 4, 1944, at approximately 8:15 P.M.
 Chaplain Wilcox wrote, “Hart died.”
 The next day he added this entry to his diary, “It has been ascertained that Hart’s death was caused by a heart abscess.”
 He was buried at the Bilibid Hospital Burial Plot in Row 4, Grave 20.

-In August 1944, Pvt.
+In December 1944, Pvt.
 Wando Hart’s family received this telegram:

 “Report now received for the Japanese government through the International Red Cross states that your son, Pvt Wando A. Hart, died in a prisoner of war camp in the Philippine Islands as a result of pneumonia and septicemia.
 The secretary of war extends his deep sympathy.
 Letter follows.”